 And the craziest part of it – and I swear this is true – was that the duck just snuggled up next to the dog and went to sleep.

 If you use AP style regularly, you might want to turn of autocorrect for dashes, or Word will automatically turn the Space-Dash-Space combo into an en dash.

 I hope this post helps you understand the rules about dashes.
 Have a question about using a dash in a particular sentence?
-Leave it in the comments or send me an email—I’ll be happy to offer advice.
+Leave it in the comments or —I’ll be happy to offer advice.